Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 \subsubsection{Precise Definition of Cayley Graphs}

-Consider a finite group $G$.
-Let $Z$ be a multisubset of $G$.
-We consider geometric properties, namely through distance metrics and the spectral gap, of the \textit{Cayley graph} of $(G,Z)$; we call $Z$ the \textit{generators}.
-The \textit{undirected}, respectively \textit{directed}, \textit{Cayley graph of $G$ generated by $Z$}, denoted $G^-(Z)$, respectively $G^+(Z)$, is the multigraph whose vertex set is $G$ and whose edge multiset is
+Let $G$ be a finite group and $Z$ a multisubset of $G$.
+We focus on mixing properties of the \textit{Cayley graph} of $G$ with \textit{generators} $Z$.
+The \textit{undirected}, respectively \textit{directed}, \textit{Cayley graph of $G$ generated by $Z$}, denoted $G^-(Z)$, respectively $G^+(Z)$, is the multigraph with vertex set $G$ and edge multiset

 If the walk is at $g \in G$, then a step in $G^+(Z)$, respectively $G^-(Z)$, involves choosing a generator $z \in Z$ uniformly at random and moving to $g z$, respectively one of $g z$ or $g z^{-1}$ each with probability~$\tfrac12$.